 Marie Force is the bestselling author of more than 50 contemporary romances, including the Gansett Island Series and the Fatal Series from Harlequin Books.
 In addition, she is the author of the Butler, Vermont Series, the Green Mountain Series and the erotic romance Quantum Series.
 All together, her books have sold 6 million copies worldwide.

-Judith Glynn (1:15 PM – 2:00 PM) – panelists Linda Carvelli, Kelly Kittel, Deborah Tillinghast
+Judith Glynn (1:10 PM – 2:00 PM) – panelists Linda Carvelli, Kelly Kittel, Deborah Tillinghast and Mary Catherine Volk.

 Topic: Writing a Memoir

 Description: The craft of memoir writing requires introspection, honesty, clarity of message and sheer guts to get the story on paper.
 There’s no telling how many begin the process but due to the enormity of telling a personal story, few finish.
 The five Rhode Island memoirists on this panel also stared at a blank page when they began.
 Would they hurt family members?
 How to find the time to write?
 What’s the fine line between an autobiography and a true memoir?
 Was their story a boring?
 But most important for any memoirist is to confront the truth and come out of the memoir having learned from the experience as told to others.

 Eric Crook – ARIA Member Forum (1:30 PM – 2:30 PM)